Appsgeyser/Custom-photoEditor/README.md

 Please notice that this app is unofficial and it's not affiliated with the Phimpme-android project.

-Pedometer template using this code would be availiable soon
+Photo editor template using this code would be availiable soon